sophia-zube/incari-doc/modules/project-settings/udp-connection.md

 `Is Local IPv6` can be enabled or disabled and applies only to the local port. _IPv6_ is the newest version of the _Internet Protocol_.
 More information about _IPv6_ can be found in the **External Links** section.

-`Remote Hostname` is the *UDP* endpoint (either a URL or IP address).
+`URL` is the *UDP* endpoint (either a URL or IP address).

-`Remote Port` is the port number of the *datagram's* destination.
+`Port` is the port number of the *datagram's* destination.

-`Is Remote IPv6` can be enabled or disabled and applies only to the remote port.
+`Is IPv6` can be enabled or disabled and applies only to the remote port.

 `Automatic Rebind` can be enabled or disabled.
 It automatically restarts the ability to send and receive *datagrams*.

-`Automatic Remote IP Address` can be enabled or disabled.
-It automatically sets the remote IP address for outgoing *datagrams* to the one of the most recent incoming *datagrams*.
+`Automatic URL & Port` can be enabled or disabled.
+It automatically sets the URL for outgoing *datagrams* to the one of the most recent incoming *datagrams*.

 ## See Also